 I have a cottage on arrowhead lake Brackney PA.
 The seaweed growth has become unmanageable this year.
 Do you have any suggestions?
 Thank you.

-Susquehanna County Pennsylvania pond and water gardens
+Susquehanna County Pennsylvania

 There are a variety of control options for various lake plants or algae but the first critical step is to properly identify the plant or algae.
 Once it is identified, I can give you some ideas for control.
 Can you send me a few digital photos of what you are seeing in the lake?